Jeddah Tower: Internal systems

 Chicago-based Environmental Systems Design, Inc. will provide mechanical, plumbing, electrical and fire protection engineering, as well as teledata, audio/visual, security systems, and acoustics.
 Langan International will be responsible for geotechnical engineering as well as some ground level site work such as transportation engineering and parking, including the design of the proposed 3,000–4,700 car underground parking garage that will be located near, but not under the tower to prevent terrorism.
 Langan also designed the tower's foundation, which has to be able to support the tower despite the less than optimal subsurface conditions, such as soft rock and permeable coral, which could cause the piles to settle.

-Thornton Tomasetti has provided the structural engineering for two of the previous world's tallest building title holders, the Petronas Towers in Kuala Lumpur, and the Taipei 101 in Taiwan, as well as the under construction Ping An Finance Centre in Shenzhen, which will be the second tallest building in China after completion.
+Thornton Tomasetti has provided the structural engineering for two of the previous world's tallest building title holders, the Petronas Towers in Kuala Lumpur and the Taipei 101 in Taiwan, as well as the Ping An Finance Centre in Shenzhen, which is the second tallest building in China.
 Saudi Binladin Group is the largest construction firm in the Middle East, with over 35,000 workers and hundreds of projects.
-They recently constructed the topped-out 1972 ft Abraj Al-Bait Clock Tower in Mecca, which is the tallest building in Saudi Arabia and third tallest in the world, as well as the largest skyscraper in the world by floor area and volume.
+In 2012, they constructed the topped-out 1972 ft Abraj Al-Bait Clock Tower in Mecca, which is the tallest building in Saudi Arabia and fourth tallest in the world, as well as the largest skyscraper in the world by floor area and volume.
 Aside from buildings, the firm has also constructed many major infrastructure projects, such as the King Abdulaziz (Jeddah) International Airport expansion and the 775 km six lane Al Qassim Expressway through Saudi Arabia.

 Saudi Binladin Group is owned by the family of the late al-Qaeda leader Osama bin Laden.
 As a result, it has sparked some minor media buzz.
 When asked his thoughts about this in an interview, Adrian Smith simply stated that they are the largest construction firm in the Middle East, most significant work in Saudi Arabia was done by them, and that it is a very large family that shouldn't be stereotyped by one of its members.
 Furthermore, in January 2012, New York City judge George B. Daniels ruled that no charges could be filed against SBG to repay the victims of 9/11 as there is no evidence of the construction firm financially supporting bin Laden after he was removed as a shareholder following the 1993 World Trade Center bombing.